Tyagi-Gaurav/python-practice/algo_trading/notes/Readme.md

 # Todo
 * Hawkish economy - What is?
 * Dovish economy - What is ?
+* Swiss Index explore
-* Consolidation detection
+* Questions
   * What is the condition where SMA20 indicates crossover, but ATR is going down?
-* Swiss Index explore
+  * Morning trade review
+  * Frequency of trades?
+  * Once a trade makes profit, should we be going for another trade after it closes?